 Box 6.
 For a taxable covered security, shows the amount of acquisition premium amortization for the year that reduces the amount of OID that is included as interest on your income tax return.
-If an amount is reported in this box, see the Instructions for Schedule B (Form 1040-SR).
+If an amount is reported in this box, see the Instructions for Schedule B (Form 1040 or 1040-SR).
 If an amount is not reported in this box for a covered security acquired with acquisition premium, the payer has reported a net amount of OID that is included in income.
-If the payer has reported a net amount of OID in box 1 or box 8, you must report the net amount of OID on Schedule B (Form 1040 or 1040-SR) and you must not make an adjustment to this amount for acquisition premium on Schedule B (Form 1040 or 1040-SR).
+If the payer has reported a net amount of OID in box, you must report the net amount of OID on Schedule B (Form 1040 or 1040-SR) and you must not make an adjustment to this amount for acquisition premium on Schedule B (Form 1040-SR) and you must not make an adjustment to this amount of acquisition premium on Schedule B (Form 1040-SR) and you must not make an adjustment to this amount for acquisition premium on Schedule B (Form 1040-SR) and you must not adjustment to this amount for acquisition premium on Schedule B (Form 1040-SR) and you must not make an adjustment to this amount for acquisition premium on Schedule B (Form 1040-SR) and you must not adjustment to this amount for acquisition premium on Schedule B (Form 1040-SR) and you must not adjustment to this amount for acquisition premium on Schedule B (Form 1040-SR) and you must not and you must not acquisition premium on Schedule B (Form 1040-SR) and you must not adjustment to this amount for acquisition premium on Schedule B (Form 1040-SR) and you must not and you must not and you must not acquisition premium on Schedule B (Form 1040-SR) and you must not adjustment to this amount for acquisition premium on Schedule B (Form 1040-SR) and you must not adjustment to this amount for acquisition premium on Schedule B (Form 1040-SR) and you must not adjustment to this amount for adjustment to this amount of adjustment to this amount for adjustment to this amount of adjustment to this amount for adjustment to the security adjustment and you have an adjustment to this amount for adjustment to this amount of adjus

-If there is an amount in both boxes 6 and 11, for a tax-exempt obligation that is a covered security acquired on or after January 1, 2017, and issued with OID, the amount in box 6 shows the amount of acquisition premium amortization for the year that reduces the amount of your tax-exempt OID for the year.
-The payer may, but is not required to, report the acquisition premium for a tax-exempt obligation that is a covered security acquired before January 1, 2017, and issued with OID.
-See the instructions above for a covered security acquired with acquisition premium.
+If there is an amount in both boxes 6 and 11, for a tax-exempt obligation that is a covered security acquired on or after January 1, 2017, and issued with OID, the amount in box 6 shows the amount of acquisition premium amortization for the year that reduces the amount of your tax-exempt OD for the year.
+The payer may, but is not required to, report the acquisition premium for a tax-exempt obligation that is a covered security acquired with acquisition premium.